Know Stroke Brochure

 - High cholesterol

-If you smoke - quit.
-If you have high blood pressure, heart disease, diabetes, or high cholesterol, getting them under control - and keeping them under control - will greatly reduce your chances of having a stroke.
+If you smoke – quit.
+If you have high blood pressure, heart disease, diabetes, or high cholesterol, get them under control.
+If you are overweight, start a healthy diet and exercise regularly.